 • (\Leftarrow) Suppose $g: Y \to X$ is a right inverse for f-that is, f(g(y)) = y for all $y \in Y$.
 We prove that g(f(x)) = x for all $x \in X$, thus establishing that g is a left inverse for f.
 So let $x \in X$.
 Letting y = f(x), we have f(g(y)) = y since g is a right inverse for f.
 This says precisely that f(g(f(x)) = f(x)), since g = f(x).
-By injectivity of f, we have g(f(x)) = x, as required.
-Exercise 2.3.45 Let $f: X \to Y$ be a bijection.
+By injectivity of f, we have g(f(x)) = x, as required. © Exercise 2.3.46 Let $f: X \to Y$ be a bijection.
 Prove that $f^{-1}: Y \to X$ is a bijection.
-Exercise 2.3.46 Let $f: X \to Y$ and $g: Y \to Z$ be bijections.
+No Exercise 2.3.47 Let $f: X \to Y$ and $g: Y \to Z$ be bijections.
 Prove that $g \circ f: X \to Z$ is a bijection, and write an expression for its inverse in terms of f^{-1} and g^{-1} .
+Solution Solution Solution Let $f: X \to A$ and $g: Y \to B$ be bijections.
+Prove that there is a bijection $X \times Y \to A \times B$, and describe its inverse.
 At the beginning of this section we motivated the definitions of injections, surjections and bijections by using them to compare two quantities (of dots and stars)-however, as you might have noticed, we have not yet actually proved that thais intuition aligns with reality.
 For example, how do we know that if there is an injection $f: X \to Y$ then Y has at least as many elements as X?
 Answering this seemingly simple question is surprisingly difficult and has different answers depending on whether the sets involved are finite or infinite.
 In fact, the words 'finite', 'infinite' and 'size' are themselves defined in terms of injections, surjections and bijections!
-We therefore leave this task to future sections.
-In Section 3.2, we define what it means for a set to be finite and what the size of a finite set is (Definition 3.2.1), and then prove that the sizes of finite sets can be compared by finding an injection, surjection or bijection between them Theorem 3.2.6.
+We therefore leave this task to future sections. \triangleleft In Section 6.1, we define what it means for a set to be finite and what the size of a finite set is (Definition 6.1.1), and then prove that the sizes of finite sets can be compared by finding an injection, surjection or bijection between them Theorem 6.1.6.
 Comparing the sizes of infinite sets, and even defining what 'size' means for infinite sets, is another can of worms entirely and leads to some fascinating mathematics.
-We begin this journey in Section 6.1, where we prove some counterintuitive results, such as the set \mathbb{N} of natural numbers and the set \mathbb{Q} of rational numbers have the same size (Theorem 6.1.8).
-Section 2.Q Chapter 2 exercises Under construction!
+For example, we can prove some counterintuitive results, such as the set $\mathbb N$ of natural numbers and the set $\mathbb Q$ of rational numbers have the same size.
+The journey down this rabbit hole begins in Chapter 8.
+Section 2.E Chapter 2 exercises Under construction!